antonvsdata/ninni/README.md

 ##### Importing data

-When all the files are in the right format, you can import the datasets using `import_data.py` script found in the `/src` directory.
+When all the files are in the right format, you can import the datasets using a GUI made in Shiny.

-The script has 4 command line parameters:

-`-dsf --dataset_file`:&nbsp; dataset file (see section 3)
-`-mdf --meta_data_file`:&nbsp; metadata file (see section 4)
-`-a --append`:&nbsp; Add dataset to the databse instead of clearing the database before import
-`-ml --maxlines`:&nbsp; Maximum number of lines imported per dataset (mainly for testing, defaults to unlimited)

-**!!
-NOTE !!** By default, the database schema is dropped i.e. all the data in the database is deleted prior to each import.
-If you wish to append datasets to the database without deleting existing data, you can use -a or --append flag.
--a will append any _**new**_ datasets to the database and fail if there already exists a dataset with the same label.
-Also note that the check is based purely on the dataset label, so be careful not to import the same data under different labels.

-Example data provided in the `example_data` folder can be used to test the import script.
+This complementary app is found in the `import_app` folder and can be started with the command:

-- The datasets are stored as .csv files
-- The .csv files are listed in datasets.csv file
-- The example_data folder also contains the metadata.csv file

-Running the following command from the `src` folder imports the datasets into Ninni's database:
-`$ python import_data.py -dsf ../example_data/datasets.csv -mdf ../example_data/metadata.csv`

-*NOTE: you need to have the proper version of python and psycopg2 library installed*

-If you are using conda and have the conda environment installed, you can use the `import_example_data.sh` bash script located in the `src` folder for facilitated import.
-The bash script activates the conda environment, imports the data and then deactivates the conda environment, making sure that everything runs smoothly.
+`shiny::runApp("path/to/ninni/import_app")`

 #### 5. Shiny app

 Once you have imported data into your database and added connection information you can run a local version of the Shiny application from R console with the command:
-`shiny::runApp("path/to/ninni/www")`
+`shiny::runApp("path/to/ninni/app")`

-*NOTE Ninni currently displays warnings related to plotly widget IDs and ggplot aesthetics.
-These warnings can be ignored*
+_NOTE Ninni currently displays warnings related to plotly widget IDs and ggplot aesthetics.
+These warnings can be ignored_

 If you want to deploy the Shiny app publicly to the web use Shiny Server.
 Instructions are available online.